Easy Chicken Fried Rice is so simple to make at home, and is way better, healthier and cheaper than take out!

-Chicken and rice (either fresh or leftover) join kitchen staples like frozen veggies, sesame oil, egg, and soy sauce, for a quick dish that’s way easier on the wallet than ordering take out, and tons healthier too!
+Chicken and rice (either fresh or leftover) join kitchen staples like frozen veggies, sesame oil, egg, and gluten-free Tamari or soy sauce, for a quick dish that’s way easier on the wallet than ordering take out, and tons healthier too!

 Seriously, I hope I never find out how much oil was used in the chicken fried rice Ben and I used to order from our favorite stir fry place in town every Sunday night when we were newlyweds.
 Each order was like $10, and obviously we each needed our own.
 Not.
 Blerg!

-Learn from our mistakes and kick back tonight, grab a glass of vino if you please, and whip up this satisfying little stir fry in a jif!
+Learn from our mistakes, kick back tonight, and whip up this satisfying little stir fry in a jif!

 Start by laying out all the ingredients for the chicken fried rice before you start cooking.
 That’s my #1 tip for stir fry dishes like fried rice.
 There’s nothing worse than running around your kitchen trying to measure things out when the heat is blasting.

-Next is 1/2 cup mixed frozen veggies (this is a simple vegetable medley that includes corn, peas, carrots, green beans, and lima beans – which I dutifully picked out.
-I. Hate.
-Lima beans.)
-2 chopped green onions, and 1 minced garlic clove.
+Next is 1/2 cup mixed frozen veggies, 2 chopped green onions, and 1 minced garlic clove.

 Rounding the bend is 1 egg whisked with 1 teaspoon sesame or wok oil.

-And finally 2 cups cooked rice and 2 Tablespoons soy sauce round it all out.
-Day old rice actually works better than fresh in fried rice, so use leftovers from a meal earlier in the week if you’ve got it. (*This dish will take longer than 20 minutes to make if you’re cooking rice from scratch!)
+And finally 2 cups cooked rice and 2 Tablespoons gluten-free Tamari or soy sauce (dish will not be GF if using soy sauce) round it all out.
+Day old rice actually works better than fresh in fried rice, so use leftovers from a meal earlier in the week if you’ve got it.

 I had cooked a bunch of this long-grain brown rice to accompany a healthy orange chicken recipe I was working on a couple days ago, but it absolutely sucked so I had a ton leftover. #whenlifehandsyoulemons

-K. Time to get cookin’!
+OK.
+Time to get cookin’!
 Heat 1 teaspoon sesame or wok oil in a large wok or skillet over medium-high heat.
-I had intended on using all sesame oil for this recipe, but ran out after I added a teaspoon to the egg, so garlicky wok oil filled in just fine.

 Remove the chicken to a plate, heat 1 more teaspoon oil, then add the frozen veggies and green onions to the wok.
 Stir fry until they’re tender, about 1-1/2 minutes, then add the minced garlic and cook for another 30 seconds.